 The least expensive option of the four, a “stay-cation” can give you a vacation from work without spending much (or any) money.
 Taking some time off to simply relax in your own home or explore your own town can leave you rested and rejuvenated for the beginning of your next work week.
 Whether you go see a movie, make a delicious new recipe, get a massage, find a new project to DIY on Pinterest, go to a local event, visit a local tourist attraction you’ve never seen, or just binge-watch Netflix all day, taking the time to do some of your favorite things can feel like a vacation in itself.

 Vacations That Won’t Bust Your Budget

 Even if you are on a budget, you deserve a vacation every now and then.
 Whether you are cruising around the Caribbean or surfing the web on your couch, taking vacation time has many health benefits.
-If you are looking to free up some extra cash for your next vacation, see how much you could save by refinancing your education loans.
+If you are looking to free up some extra cash for your next vacation, see how much you could save by refinancing your student loans.
+Student loan refinancing can be a great way to save money on your student loans.
 Want more inspiration for budget-friendly vacations?
 Check out our Pinterest board!